English translation in Thailand: legal requirements, procedures, and compliance for foreign documents

 Situations in which English translations are legally required in Thailand

-Legal translations are required in multiple contexts, particularly when documents in English are to be used before Thai authorities or, conversely, when Thai documents must be recognized abroad.
-When a foreign national applies for a work permit or long-stay visa in Thailand, all supporting documents in English, such as police certificates or academic diplomas, must be translated into Thai.
-The Employment Department and Immigration Bureau will not process applications unless all documentation complies with Thai administrative requirements, which include translation and certification.
+Legal translations are required in multiple contexts, particularly when parties use English documents before Thai authorities or when foreign authorities must recognise Thai documents.
+When a foreign national applies for a work permit or long-stay visa in Thailand, they must translate all supporting documents in English, such as police certificates or academic diplomas, into Thai.
+The Employment Department and the Immigration Bureau will not process applications unless all documentation complies with Thai administrative requirements, including proper translation and certification.

-In corporate law, when foreign companies establish legal entities in Thailand, documents such as the memorandum of association, articles of incorporation, or foreign shareholder resolutions must be translated into Thai.
-These are necessary for company registration with the Department of Business Development (DBD) under the Ministry of Commerce.
+In corporate law, when foreign companies establish legal entities in Thailand, they must translate documents such as the memorandum of association, articles of incorporation, or foreign shareholder resolutions into Thai.
+These documents are necessary for company registration with the Department of Business Development (DBD) under the Ministry of Commerce.
 Similarly, in the context of investment promotion under the Investment Promotion Act B.E.
-2520 (1977), English-language documents submitted to the Board of Investment (BOI) must be translated into Thai.
+2520 (1977), parties must translate English-language documents submitted to the Board of Investment (BOI) into Thai.

-In family law, translations are required for the registration of foreign marriages, the enforcement of prenuptial agreements, and the recognition of foreign divorce judgments.
-The district offices (amphoe) will only accept these documents if they are translated into Thai and certified accordingly.
+In family law, parties must provide translations for the registration of foreign marriages, the enforcement of prenuptial agreements, and the recognition of foreign divorce judgments.
+District offices (amphoe) accept these documents only when parties translate them into Thai and certify them accordingly.

-Courts and administrative agencies require that foreign-language documents be translated into Thai before they may be accepted in any judicial or notarial procedure.
-Conversely, Thai documents must often be translated into English when they are submitted to foreign embassies, immigration authorities, or courts in other jurisdictions.
+Courts and administrative agencies require parties to translate foreign-language documents into Thai before they accept them in any judicial or notarial procedure.
+Conversely, parties often translate Thai documents into English when they submit them to foreign embassies, immigration authorities, or courts in other jurisdictions.

 Ensuring the legal validity of English translations in Thailand